 Inventory forecasting provides objective data about future demand.
 As a result, you no longer have to rely on projections or assumptions to make purchasing decisions; instead, it's all based on hard facts and figures, making buying more accessible and eliminating mistakes caused by human error.
 Forecasting also allows better decision-making as there is a factual basis for placing orders, meaning no wasted money!

-If you want to run a successful Shopify store, accurate inventory forecasting is the key.
+If you want to run a successful Shopify store, migrating from Excel to accurate inventory forecasting is the key.
 Without it, your business could be at risk for lost sales and supply issues.